cloud-benchmarks/cloud-benchmarks.github.io/_posts/2015-07-17-cassandra-write-performance-on-gce-and-aws.md

  - Keep adding recommendations for experienced Cassandra users to squeeze the most out of these benchmarks (PRs accepted!)
  - Keep adding recommendations to other parts of the stack that can be optimized.
+ - We miss something?
+Let us know in the comments.
  - Keep improving the tools so that people can [submit their own benchmarks](http://blog.cloud-benchmarks.org/about/submit.html) to throw into the pile.